SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/virtual_qpu.md

    package:     Snowflurry.jl

 ```
-or alternatively, retrieve the QPU metadata in a `Dict{String,String}` format through the following command:
+or we can retrieve the QPU metadata in a `Dict{String,String}` format using the following
+command:
 ```jldoctest get_qpu_metadata_tutorial; output = true
 get_metadata(qpu_v)
 # output